gbechara/gcpdemos/devopsdemo1/README.md

 gcloud container clusters get-credentials example-cluster --zone us-central1-a --project $GOOGLE_CLOUD_PROJECT_ID
 ```

-Frontend innerloop: you can do local tests for react page, you may need to install the npm packages
+Frontend innerloop: you can do local tests for react page, you may need to install the npm packages.
+Note that the npm experience in cloudshell is not dev ready.
+So unless you install workstation skip this step and deploy frontend on cloudrun using the skaffold file.

 ```
+# In workstation if you followed the instruction you should have node installed
+# You may want to install it yourself temporarly until you add it the the docker image serving as template for your workstation
 # RUN curl -fsSL https://deb.nodesource.com/setup_21.x | sudo -E bash - && sudo apt-get install -y nodejs
+# or on cloud shell nvm install stable
 cd ./devopsdemo1/quotes-front/views
 # npm install
 ##### you may need to delete package-lock.json and node_modules and reinstall
 npm run start
 ```